Chicken Broth vs. Bone Broth vs. Stock: What’s the Difference?

 With all the recent focus on the health benefits of bone broth, you may have ventured to make some at home.
-Many hours later, as those bones were still boiling away on the stove, you might well have been asking yourself, “Can’t I just go out and buy a can of broth or stock at the grocery store?
+Many hours later, as those bones were still boiling away on the stove or in the slow cooker, you might well have been asking yourself, “Can’t I just go out and buy a can of broth or stock at the grocery store?
 Isn’t that the same thing?

 So, just what is the difference between broth and stock?
 And what’s the difference between stock and bone broth?
 Is meat broth the same as bone broth?
 Does vegetable broth have the same nutrients as bone broth?
 If you’ve ever pondered these broth vs bone broth vs stock questions… read on to get the answers to these common culinary questions and more!

 Is Broth and Stock the Same?

 First of all, let’s take a look at the difference between stock and broth.
 You may think that these two terms can be used interchangeably.
 Indeed, they both have to do with that tasty, savory liquid that is made from meat, connective tissues, vegetables, and spices which can be used for everything from a hearty soup to a base for a remoulade (a type of sauce).
 Many people do use these terms interchangeably, although there is a difference.
 Even though the difference may seem small, it is significant.

 The main difference between stock and broth has to do with timing.
 A broth is basically any kind of liquid that has meat and/or vegetables cooked into it.
 For example, chicken broth or beef broth.

 And here is a little-known side note about vegetable broth: when vegetables are used to make a broth, they are usually sautéed with butter or oil on low heat first to create what is called a mirepoix before they go in the pot .